mbovel/relaxng-to-json-schema/README.md

 This library contains functions to convert *simple* RelaxNG schemas to JSON Schemas and to convert between corresponding XML documents and JSON files.

-The primary use-case is the generation of web UIs for XML data using existing libraires based on JSON schemas like React Json Schema Forms or AutoUI.
+The primary use-case is the generation of web UIs for XML data using existing libraries based on JSON schemas like [React Json Schema Form](https://github.com/rjsf-team/react-jsonschema-form) or [AutoUI]().

 ## Demonstration